NodeBB/nodebb-english/installing/cloud/openshift.rst

 Note: This will create NodeBB folder on your computer, usually ~/users/[name]/NodeBB

 **Step 13:** Then cd to NodeBB folder on your computer.
 And you will need to clone NodeBB from Github to your application by using this command.
 The default command git clone will not work with Openshift, unless you're in SSH.
+You may split up this command into two parts if you needed to clone your repository to another part of your computer start git bash from there.
 ```
 cd nodebb && git remote add upstream -m master https://github.com/NodeBB/NodeBB.git
+or
+cd nodebb
+git remote add upstream -m master https://github.com/NodeBB/NodeBB.git
 ```

 **Step 14:** Then pull files from NodeBB's repository.